rizalfakhri/rizalfakhri.id/content/blog/the-strange-feeling/index.md

 _What happen inside my heart, why did I feel this, I never felt it before._

-_I hate feeling this thing, I hate having emotions at all._
+_I hate this feeling, I hate my emotions!_

 _If only I'm not exists.._